Picture: hawthorn blossom. Click here for more May blossom and tree photos.

 Unripe green fruits you may see in May include plums, sloes (tiny at the start of the month: more full-sized towards its end), cherry plums, and tiny apples (if the trees have blossomed in late April).

 Wild cherries quickly grow to their full size, which is much smaller than a commercial cherry: by the end of the month they may be showing a reddish blush.
-Cascades of tiny green redcurrants appear from quite early in May and by mid month are full-sized.
-By the month's end they may be showing a bit of orange or red tint.
+Cascades of tiny green redcurrants are visible from the start of the month and by mid May are full-sized.
+By the month's end they may be showing a bit of yellow, orange or red tint.

 Once rowan has finished flowering it also produces green berries, and there are also tiny green ones on holly - the former centre of the female flowers, as mentioned above.
 Fading wayfaring tree flowers transform into flat heads of green seeds, sometimes tipped with red.